Safecast/bGeigieMini/README.md

 5. Longitude : As given by GPS.
 The format is `dddmm.mmmm` where `ddd` is in degrees and `mm.mmmm` is decimal minute. `00658.4623`
 6. East/West : 'W' (west) or 'E' (east) from Greenwich. `E`
 7. Firmware version number. `v3.0.3`
-8. Temperature in degree Celcius.
+8. Temperature in degree Celsius.
 9. Relative humidity in %.
 10. Battery voltage in millivolts.
 11. High voltage in volts, if available.
 Empty otherwise.